Romanian architecture: The Cuza period (1859-1866)

-The Belle Époque (1877–1916)
+Carol I's reign (1866-1914) and the Belle Époque (1877–1916)

 More buildings are built during the second half of the 19th century and the first decades of the 20th, as the creation of the new modern Romanian state, after the Unification of Moldavia and Wallachia in 1859, needed new administrative, social-economic and cultural institutions.
 This way, during a relatively short period, some administrative palaces had to be built, not just the governmental ones, but also smaller communal palaces in different cities, and also private homes.
 Many of them were built in the Classicist style, like the Romanian Athenaeum on Calea Victoriei (Bucharest).

 Towards the end of the century, many administrative buildings and private homes are built in a style known as «Beaux-Arts» or «Eclectic», brought from France through French architects who came here for work in Romania, schooled in France.
 The National Bank of Romania Palace on Strada Lipscani, built between 1883 and 1885 is a good example of this style, decorated not just with columns (mainly Ionic), but also with allegorical statues placed in niches, that depict Agriculture, Industry, Commerce and Justice.
 Because of the popularity of this style, it changed the way Bucharest looks, making it similar in some way with Paris, which led to Bucharest being seen as "Little Paris".
 Eclecticism was very popular not just in Bucharest and Iași, the two biggest cities, but also in smaller ones like Craiova, Caracal, Râmnicu Vâlcea, Pitești, Ploiești, Buzău, Botoșani, Piatra Neamț etc. This style was used not only for administrative palaces and big houses of wealthy people, but also for middle-class homes.

 Industrialization brought some engineering feats such as the King Carol I Bridge (later renamed Anghel Saligny Bridge).
 Built between 1890 and 1895 in over the Danube, when it was completed it then became the longest bridge in Europe and the third in the world.